josephmoresena/Rxmxnx.JNetInterface/README.md

 - `TypeMetadataToStringEnabled`: Indicates whether the `ToString()` implementation of type metadata provides detailed output.

-This interface provides the following instance members:
+This interface exposes the following instance properties and methods:

 - `Reference`: The `JVirtualMachineRef` reference being managed.
 - `GetEnvironment()`: Equivalent to the JNI `GetEnv` call.